qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

 So it's clear that we need to fetch the public timeline (that's how it is called by identica), and we need to post a message to identica.
 It's time to take a look at the `identica API <http://status.net/wiki/Twitter-compatible_API>`_ so that we know what we need to do to communicate with the service.
 But keep in mind that we are still on a website so we can't just send some ``POST`` or ``GET`` requests due to cross-site scripting restrictions.
 The one thing we can and should do is take advantage of JSONP.
 If you have never heard of JSONP, take some time to read the `article on ajaxian <http://ajaxian.com/archives/jsonp-json-with-padding>`_ to get further details.
+In this tutorial, we won't use the service itself due to API changes and availability of the service.
+Instead we use a simple JavaScript file which will fake the JSON-P call.

 .. _pages/desktop/tutorials/tutorial-part-3#creating_the_data_access_class: